LinusMjorn/LinusMjorn/README.md

 ### Hi there 👋

-Currently working on an interactive website for the University Of Kent.
+Currently working developing a website fot The University of Kent.

 I have recently graduated from Makers Acadamy in London.